nathan-yan/fractals/README.md

 The general description of z{t + 1} is that it is some function of z{t} and c.
 For example, in the Mandelbrot set, the function is z{t}^2 + c.
 This project makes the function f_nn(z{t}, c), where f_nn is a "neural network" (it isn't really a neural network because it isn't trying to solve a specific problem, but it's much easier to say it is).

-I randomly initialize 3 "weight" matrices of random complex numbers, and make interesting models, combining matrix multiplication with interesting non-linearities like trigonometric functions, and piecewise functions like min and max.
-I initialize z{0} to a flattened array of all zeros, and initalize c to a grid of complex numbers.
-I recursively calculate z{t + 1} using the neural network model, and generate the fractal at the end by calculating for each pixel how many iterations it spent above the magnitude threshold.
+I randomly initialize 3 "weight" matrices of random complex numbers and make interesting models, combining matrix multiplication with interesting non-linearities like trigonometric functions and piecewise functions like min/max.
+I initialize z{0} to a flattened array of all zeros and initalize c to a grid of complex numbers.
+I recursively calculate z{t + 1} using the neural network model and generate the fractal at the end by calculating for each pixel how many iterations it spent above the magnitude threshold.

 A slightly more elaborate explanation is [here](https://nathan-yan.github.io/fractals).

+## Dependencies
+- numpy>=1.16.0
+- matplotlib>=3.0.0
+- tqdm>=4.0.0

 ## How to use
 To use run: